There may be changes to the information displayed on the tourism facilities and events pages (such as business hours, etc.).

 Naruto Whirlpools

-Enjoy whirlpools as large as 20m in diameter, said to be one of the three largest whirlpools in the world, by looking down from 45m above in the Uzu no Michi or by climbing aboard a tour boat to see them up close.
+Enjoy whirlpools as large as 20m in diameter, said to be one of the three largest whirlpools in the world, by looking down from 45 meters above at the Uzu no Michi or by climbing aboard a tour boat to see them up close.

 • Annette White